Engin-Boot/pong-stage-chan-24/Stage0/sequence-start.md

 ## One score

-*Score-Kepeer* module deals with the scoring of the game
+*Score-Keeper* module deals with the scoring of the game